Shawnzoom/R_RegEx/RegEx.md

 #### More metacharacters: ( and ) revisited
 ```
-In most implementations of regular expressions, the parentheses not only limit the scope of alternatives divided by a "|", but also can be used to "remember" text matched by the subexpression enclosed
+In most implementations of regular expressions, the parentheses not only limit the scope of
+alternatives divided by a "|", but also can be used to "remember" text matched by the subexpression enclosed

 We refer to the matched text with \\1, \\2, etc.
 ```
 So the expression

-** +([a-zA-Z]+) +\\1 +** **means, match a "space", followed by at least one character, followed by at leaset one "space", followed by the same pattern we matched before, followed by a "space"**
+** +([a-zA-Z]+) +\\1 +** **means, match a "space", followed by at least one character, followed by at least one "space", followed by the same pattern we matched before, followed by a "space"**
 ```
 will match the lines